Milan (art director)

-Milan is an Indian film art director.
+Milan Fernandez (c.
+1969 – 15 October 2023), often cited simply as Milan, was an Indian film art director.
 He is best known in the Tamil film industry for his films such as Billa (2007), Velayutham (2011) and Vedalam (2015).

 Early life

 Milan started his career as assistant to art director Sabu Cyril in 1999, and worked in films including Citizen, Thamizhan, Red, Villain and Anniyan.

 Career

-Milan has worked more than 30 films and 120 commercials such as Sakthi masala, Aachi masala, RMKV, Saravana Stores and Pothys.
+Milan worked more than 30 films and 120 commercials such as Sakthi masala, Aachi masala, RMKV, Saravana Stores and Pothys.

+Death

+Milan died from a heart attack on 15 October 2023, at the age of 54 in Azerbaijan, during production of Vidaamuyarchi.